JehangirC/pegasus/README.md

             passed=True,
             threshold=0.5,
             explanation="Score explanation",
-            reason="Why the score was given"
+            reason="Why the score was given" # only for deepeval ),
-        ),
-        # More metric results...
     ],
     # More rows...
 }